 - Photo Inventory

 I picked this bike up in January, 2015 with 83,380 miles on the odometer.
-It has had a hard life and was stored outside for a time.
+It was stored outside for a time, and needs some TLC.
+I always wanted an RS, and this is the first one I bought.

 The VIN shows the bike was built on February 9, 1983.
 I found the original owners manual which included information about the original dealer inspection, the date of sale, the first 600 mile check.